debruine/tutorials/docs/01_packages.md

 You can do package development without a [GitHub](https://github.com) account, but this is one of the easiest ways to share your package.

+### Git on RStudio

+If you don't have git installed on your computer, don't have it integrated with RStudio, and/or don't have a github account, follow the instructions in Appendix \@ref(#git).

 ### Set up git for this project

 If you aren't already using version control for this project, make sure all of your files are saved and type `usethis::use_git()` into the console.
 Choose Yes to commit and Yes to restart R.